-PICTOGRAPHS Pictographs (prehistoric drawings or paintings on rock) depicting what Native people describe as the "hairy man" have also been found.
-The exceptionally well-preserved images shown here are said to be those of an 8-foot tall hairv man with his wife and child.
-The ancient work is in a rock shelter also located at Painted Rock, California and probably dates between AD 500 and 1000.
-The Native people in this region are the Yokuts Indians, and their highly thought-provoking stories of the "hairy man" leave little doubt that they are referring to what we now call sasquatch.
-(Photos: Pictograph, K. Moskowitz Strain; Drawing, B. Bannon) The identification of the previous images cannot be attributed to selectivity or imagination.
-Here we see unambiguous, naturalistic Yokuts images of a coyote, humans, and a caterpillar.
-This indicates that the "hairy man" was a completely different creature from now known species.
+Pictographs (prehistoric drawings or paintings on rock) depicting what Native people describe as the "hairy man" have also been found.
+The exceptionally well-preserved images shown here are said to be those of an 8-foot tall hairv man, wife and child.
+The ancient work is in a rock shelter also located at Painted Rock, California.
+It is probably between 500 and 1000 years old.
+The Native people in this region are the Yokut Indians, and their highly thoughtprovoking stories of the "hairy man" leave little doubt that they are referring to what we now call sasquatch.